Super Lawyers

 • 2015 Pennsylvania: $110,000 Settlement: elderly hospital patient develops several pressure sores throughout his body.
 He later dies, but his death proves to be unrelated to the bed sores.
 His family agrees to settle the case for $110,000, primarily related to the bed sore injuries.

-• 2012 Illinois: $575,000 Settlement: 77-year-old woman develops stage III bed sores from neglect in an elderly rehab facility and was ultimately hospitalized for complications relating to the bed sores.
-The case settled out-of-court for $575,000.
+• 2012 Illinois: $575,000 Settlement: A 77-year-old woman developed stage III bed sores from neglect in an elderly rehab facility and was ultimately hospitalized for complications relating to the bed sores.
+The case settled out of court for $575,000.

 Shingles and Death